Matthew Uttley: Biography

 Uttley became Academic Director of King's College London’s Policy Institute in April 2012.
 As Professor of Defence Studies at King’s College London, he was Head of King's Defence Studies Department from 2006 to 2012.
-He is a Visiting Professor at the Baltic Defence College.
+He is a visiting professor at the Baltic Defence College.
 In 2011 he was awarded the Baltic Defence College Medal of Merit.

 Uttley has previously taught at the Royal Naval College, Greenwich, the University of York and Lancaster University.
 Uttley publishes on defence economics, weapons acquisition, and British defence policy.

+In 2018 he was recognised in the King's Teaching Excellence Awards.